bio-brillouin/HDF5_BLS/README.md

 # HDF5_BLS

-**HDF5_BLS** is a Python library for handling Brillouin Light Scattering (BLS) data and converting it into a standardized HDF5 format.
+**HDF5_BLS** is a Python library for storing Brillouin Light Scattering (BLS) data into a standardized HDF5 file format.
 The library provides functions to open raw data files, define and import abscissa, add metadata, and save the organized data in HDF5 files.
 The library is currently compatible with the following file formats:
 - "*.dat" files: dat spectra obtained with:
     - [GHOST](https://tablestable.com/en/downloads/) software